DaVince/excaliburjs-parcel-template/Readme.md

 Parcel bundles the application with zero configuration and provides a flexible development server.

+Uses Excalibur 0.23.0 and includes the parcel-plugin-static-files-copy plugin, which will copy everything from the `src/assets` folder into your packaged version.

 ## Compiling the game

 You will need Node.js and NPM installed.